The 2035 ban on new petrol and diesel cars – the ultimate guide

 What will happen to the resale values of petrol and diesel vehicles after 2035?

-As we approach the year 2035, it is predicted that the market values of pre-owned petrol, diesel, and hybrid automobiles will experience a significant decrease.
+The market price of pre-owned petrol, diesel, and hybrid cars is expected to fall due to a decrease in demand – especially as cities beyond London adopt Clean Air Zones in line with the capital.
 This decline is likely to be exacerbated by manufacturers offering new models at substantial discounts during this period.

 Will I be forced to scrap my car before 2035?

 You won’t be required to scrap your existing petrol or diesel car in 2035.
 The ban on petrol and diesel cars applies exclusively to the sale of new vehicles powered by combustion engines.
-Existing cars will continue to be legally owned and drivable.
-Given that the typical lifespan of a car is around 14 years, new petrol and diesel cars purchased in the latter part of 2034 could potentially remain in circulation on the roads until at least 2048.

 What will happen to classic cars post-2035?

 There’s no indication that classic cars powered by traditional engines will be forced off the road by 2035.
-However, e-fuels or electric conversions might offer alternatives for classic car owners.

 Can I convert my petrol or diesel car to pure electric?